department-of-veterans-affairs/va.gov-vfs-teams/Norms/README.md

 * *"DSVA" refers to DSVA team members and DSVA detailees.*

-* *"Internal contractors" refers to DSVA's primary vendor contractor (e.g., AdHoc) and its subcontractors.*
+* *"Internal contractors" refers to DSVA's primary vendor contractor and its subcontractors.*

 * *"External contractors" refers to any other contractor team working on the Veteran-facing Services Platform.*